Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 - These Paradigms were developed overtime.

-# What a Programming Paradigm is Not?
+# What a Programming Paradigm is Not?0
+.
 - PP is a set of ideals and guidelines that many people have agreen on, followed and expanded upon.
 - You can only use one PP at a time when using a certain Programming Language.